socolofs/tamoc/README.rst

                 diffusivity and mass transfer over Version 0.1.9, and gives results similar to Version 0.1.8 and older that used a different method to estimate diffusivity.
-Version 0.1.9 : Made several minor changes to the equations of state per the
+Version 0.1.9: Made several minor changes to the equations of state per the
                 guidance of Jonas Gros.
 These changes make the model much more robust for hydrocarbon mixtures.
 The updates are minor in that the results do not change markedly for the test cases already in previous versions of the model.
 However, the changes provide major advantages for more difficult cases, not demonstrated in the simple ./bin examples.
-Version 0.1.8 : Added print capability to the params.py module and upgraded
+Version 0.1.8: Added print capability to the params.py module and upgraded
                 the shear entrainment model in the bent_plume_model.py to the entrainment equations in Jirka 2004.
-Version 0.1.7 : Added the capability for the bent_plume_model.py to continue
+Version 0.1.7: Added the capability for the bent_plume_model.py to continue
                 to track particles outside the plume using the single_bubble_model.py.
 Fixed a bug where particles outside the plume continued to dissolve and add mass to the bent_plume_model.
-Version 0.1.6 : Added a new simulation module for plumes in crossflow:  the
+Version 0.1.6: Added a new simulation module for plumes in crossflow:  the
                 bent_plume_model.py.
 Refactored some of the code for the original model suite to make it more general and to reuse it in the bent_plume_model.
 Added example files and unit tests for the new modules, and updated the documentation to reflect all model changes.
-Version 0.1.5 : Fixed a small bug in the way the bubble force is handled
+Version 0.1.5: Fixed a small bug in the way the bubble force is handled
                 after the particle dissolves.
 Fixed a bug to retain mass conservation for a bubble size distribution using the sintef.rosin_rammler() function.
-Version 0.1.4 : Added script for the the sintef and params modules to the
+Version 0.1.4: Added script for the the sintef and params modules to the
                 ./bin examples directory and the /test unit tests.
 Improved the stability of the model by added a few new checks during and before calculation.
 Updated the unit tests to make them more platform and numpy-version independent.
-Version 0.1.3 : Removed some of the debugging catches in the iteration so that
+Version 0.1.3: Removed some of the debugging catches in the iteration so that
                 solutions always fully converge and fixed a few bugs.
 See CHANGES.txt for full details.
 Added the sintef.py module for computing initial bubble/droplet size distributions.
-Version 0.1.2 : Refined the test suite for compatibility with multiple
+Version 0.1.2: Refined the test suite for compatibility with multiple
                 versions of numpy and scipy.
 Corrected a few more minor bugs.
-Version 0.1.1 : Full modeling suite with small bug fixes and complete test
+Version 0.1.1: Full modeling suite with small bug fixes and complete test
                 suite..
-Version 0.1.0 : First full modeling suite release, including the stratified
+Version 0.1.0: First full modeling suite release, including the stratified
                 plume module.
-Version 0.0.3 : Updated to include the single bubble model and the ambient
+Version 0.0.3: Updated to include the single bubble model and the ambient
                 module for handling ambient CTD data.
 Includes input and output using netCDF files and a complete set of tests in ./tamoc/test
-Version 0.0.2 : First model release, including the discrete bubble model
+Version 0.0.2: First model release, including the discrete bubble model
                 (dmb.py)
-Version 0.0.1 : Initial template of files using setup.py
+Version 0.0.1: Initial template of files using setup.py

 Requirements
 ============

 This package requires:

-* Python 2.3 or higher
+* Python 2.3 or higher and is now compatible with both Python 2.7 and Python 3.8+

 * Numpy version 1.6.1 or higher